Fire danger, bans growing in Arkansas as hot dry weather continues - NewsBreak

 LITTLE ROCK, Ark – The extreme heat wave continues to raise fire caution and danger in Arkansas.

-As of midday Tuesday, 64 Arkansas counties had issued burn bans.
-Bradley and Cleveland are the most recent counties to the burn ban list, while Clay County in the state’s northeast corner rescinded its ban.
+As of Tuesday afternoon, 69 Arkansas counties had issued burn bans.
+Saline and Little River are the most recent counties to the burn ban list, while Clay County in the state’s northeast corner rescinded its ban.

 The Arkansas Forestry Commission continues to encourage residents to check with local county judge’s offices before any burning.
 Different counties have different standards for burn bans, some allowing fires in prepared grilling areas, and others with a zero-tolerance policy.